-Lee Vuotto- Lee has a long history of music appreciation but when she started volunteering at Philadelphia Folk Festival during the mid-nineties she realized she also wanted to play music.
-Browsing instruments at the former Pro Drum Shop in Glenside, PA she tried on a left-handed Fender Squier P-bass and took a chance.
-It was a slow and clumsy start that lasted years: committing time to practice, developing finger strength, ear training, learning riffs, and feeling at ease.
-Encouraged by musician friends and especially her dad, who played guitar as a young lad in the 1930’s, Lee found her confidence and a way to incorporate bass-playing as part of her already-busy life.
-With much trepidation Lee founder herself on stage, filling in on bass in 2011 with the Turnips for two shows in Dulcimer Grove at The Philadelphia Folk Festival.
-That’s when she met her next inspiration in Sarah Napolitan, and continued to play with the Turnips into 2014.
-Mostly self-taught Lee makes an occasional trip to Jorma Kaukonen’s Fur Peace Ranch in Ohio taking workshops with acclaimed bass masters Jack Casady of Hot Tuna and Jefferson Airplane, and George Porter, Jr. of The Funky Meters.
-Along with Sarah & the Arrows Lee plays music with many local friends including Lost Local Boys, Buzzkill Angel, Matt Gordon, The Keepers, Lost & Found as well as the emerging rocker band Dracula’s Miniskirt.
+Lee Vuotto- Lee has a long history of music appreciation but as a volunteer at The Philadelphia Folk Festival she discovered she wanted to play music, too.
+At the age of 40yrs she took a chance and tried on her first instrument -a left-handed Fender Squier P-bass at the former Pro Drum Shop in Glenside, PA.
+It was a slow and clumsy start but encouraged by friend musicians and her dad who played guitar as a young lad in the 1930’s things eventually fell into place.
+In 2011 Lee found herself filling in on bass with The Turnips for two shows in Dulcimer Grove at The Philadelphia Folk Festival.
+That’s when she met her next inspiration in Sarah Napolitan, who was also playing with The Turnips.
+Mostly self-taught, Lee makes an occasional trip to Jorma Kaukonen’s Fur Peace Ranch in Ohio to study with bass master Jack Casady of Jefferson Airplane and Hot Tuna.
+Along with Sarah & the Arrows Lee plays with The Lost Local Boys, Buzzkill Angels, Matt Gordon & Friends, and the emerging rocker band Dracula’s Miniskirt.

 Photo taken by Mark Shreiber (2014)